Kau5h1K/Kau5h1K.github.io/_posts/2019-04-23-github-scala-repo-analysis.md

 ---
 layout: post
-title: "Filter passwords using NIST guidelines"
+title: "Analyzing the GitHub History of the Scala Language"
-tags: [ Project, python, pandas, Cleaning Data, Tensorflow, Natural Language Processing, NLP, National Institute of Standards and Technology, regex]
+tags: [ Project, python, pandas, Cleaning Data, Merging and Manipulating dataframes, timeseries, datetime, pivot]
 date: 2019-04-22
 excerpt: "Open source projects contain entire development histories - who made changes, the changes themselves, and code reviews.<br/>
 In this project, I've read in, cleaned up, and visualized the real-world project repository of Scala that spans data from a version control system (Git) as well as a project hosting site (GitHub).
 With almost 30,000 commits and a history spanning over ten years, Scala is a mature language.
 I have found out who has had the most influence on its development and who are the experts."